Last Updated on

 The MODEM Centre for Modern and Contemporary Arts is at the closer end of the artistic timeline to us, which chose its goal to showcase masterpieces of domestic and international contemporary art.

-In addition it also provides an opportunity to see the visual culture’s current trends.
+In addition, it provides an opportunity to see the visual culture’s current trends.
 This is where the country’s largest continuous exhibition hall can be found.
-They also considered the youngest art admirers, they deepen their interest to fine arts through museum pedagogical exercises in a playful way.
+They also considered the youngest art admirers; they deepen their interest in fine arts through museum pedagogical exercises in a playful way.

 Not many hills or mountains will interrupt your gaze here.
 The huge steppe is the country’s largest and oldest national park, and is a World Heritage Site.

-It’s worth to start the adventure at the Hortobágy National Park Visitor Center.
-On one hand, we can get information about current programs, on the other, there are many sights nearby.
-Right away, this is where the symbol of the park is, the country’s longest stone bridge, the Nine-arched bridge.
+It’s worth starting the adventure at the Hortobágy National Park Visitor Center.
+On the one hand, we can get information about current programs, on the other, there are many sights nearby.
+Right away, this is where the symbol of the park is, the country’s longest stone bridge, the Nine-arched Bridge.

 Inaugurated in 1833, the bridge replaced a much less durable, wooden bridge that was there for centuries.
-Right beside the bridge is the Hortobágyi Inn which awaits visitors for over 300 years.
+Right beside the bridge is the Hortobágyi Inn, which awaited visitors for over 300 years.

-At the guest room they established an exhibition about the people exploring this land, but besides this, it also keeps its original function as well: along with traditional shepherd meals we can try different things made from the ingredients found in the grassland.
+In the guest room, they established an exhibition about the people exploring this land, but besides this, it also keeps its original function: along with traditional shepherd meals, we can try different things made from the ingredients found in the grassland.